 For example, instead of asking, “How much did you love our new feature?” try a more objective question like, “How would you rate your experience with our new feature on a scale of 1 to 5?”
 Keep your questions neutral and focused on the customer’s actual experience.
 This simple shift ensures you get honest, actionable feedback you can build on.

-Test Your Survey Before Sending
+Always Test Your Survey First

 Never hit “send” on a survey without testing it first.
 A quick pre-flight check can save you from the headaches of low response rates and technical glitches.
 Start by sending a test survey to yourself and a few colleagues.
 Take the survey on different devices, including a desktop, tablet, and mobile phone, to make sure the formatting looks right and everything is easy to use on any screen.